Senate Sets Mid-January Confirmation Hearings for Attorney General Nominee

 NPR's Ron Elving says Barr is "eminently confirmable by the Senate."

-Sen. Lindsey Graham (R-S.C.), the anticipated incoming chairman of the Senate Judiciary Committee, says Barr is "a known quantity, a man of the highest integrity and charachter, and has an impeccable reputation."
+Sen. Lindsey Graham (R-S.C.), the anticipated incoming chairman of the Senate Judiciary Committee, says Barr is "a known quantity, a man of the highest integrity and character, and has an impeccable reputation."
 Graham pledged to do "everything in my power" to confirm the nominee.

 Some Democrats including Mazie Hirono have voiced questions about Barr's independence.
 On CNN's New Day, the Hawaii senator said, "We have a president who just cares about appointing people who are going to do his bidding and that is not what we need as an attorney general."